docksal/docksal/docs/content/stack/config.md

 This is optional, but highly recommended.

-Site provisioning can be automated via a [custom command](../fin/custom-commands.md) (e.g., `fin init`, which will call `.docksal/commands/init`).
+Site provisioning can be automated via a [custom command](/fin/custom-commands/) (e.g., `fin init`, which will call `.docksal/commands/init`).
 Put project specific initialization tasks there, like:

 - initialize the Docksal configuration
 - import databases or perform a site install
 - compile SASS
 - run DB updates, special commands, etc.
 - run Behat tests

+### Sample projects

 For a working example of a Docksal powered project with `fin init` take a look at: